bgilmer77/SoftEther-VPN-Client-Setup-on-Linux/softether-linux-howto.md

 - Enter `^D` to exit the `vpncmd` utility

 ## Modify Route Table
 Now that you are connected to the VPN and have an IP address, you must modify your IP route table to send traffic through the VPN.
+There are two procedures below.
-The procedure below will send ALL traffic from your computer through the VPN to the Internet.
+The first will route ALL traffic from your computer through the VPN, including traffic destined for the Internet.
+The second will route traffic from your computer throught the VPN and on to the VPN network, but leaves your default route in place so that traffic destined for the Internet still uses your local network interface.

+### Route ALL traffic from your computer through the VPN
 N.B. you will lose connectivity to local devices on your network such as printers.
 (I am short on time - if anyone using this can submit a PR with commands to restore routing for local devices, please do so.)
 - `cat /proc/sys/net/ipv4/ip_forward` to check if IP Forwarding is enabled.
 If '1' is returned then skip the next step
 - `echo 1 > /proc/sys/net/ipv4/ip_forward`
 - `dhclient vpn_vpn_se` to obtain an IP address from the VPN DHCP server